Revisited

 I knew from an earlier visit, that the original tunnel, "the John Henry Tunnel" was actually called "The Great Bend Tunnel," while the new bore, built, I believe, in the 1930's is the "Big Bend Tunnel."
 I realized the path I was on was leading toward the new bore and not the old.
 Thankfully once I got down near the tunnel site, I saw that there was an open gate.
 I entered and took a shot of the twin bores.
 But as I took my shot, I noticed, ever so slightly, there appeared to be a small cloud settling down in front of the Great Bend Tunnel.

-"Probably dust," I said to myself and then walked closer.
-But the closer I got, the more I realized it wasn't dust.
+the closer I got, the more I realized it wasn't dust.
 Rather, it was a mist, coming out of the bore of the Great Bend Tunnel.
 Intrigued, I moved forward.
 Unlike Scott Nelson, I was not about to enter the tunnel, I just wanted to peer in and see what was happening.

 "Drip, Drip, Drip, Drip."